Tufa Shujineng's Rebellion: Background

 During the Western Jin dynasty, northwestern China was home to various tribal ethnic groups.
 The neighbouring Qiang people to the west had been migrating inwards into the Longxi and Guanzhong regions as early as the Western Han dynasty, where they would often rebel due to oppressive policies by the local Han governors.
 The Di people, despite their relatively stable relations with the Han dynasty, also began rebelling with the Qiang during the fall of Han, and in 219, the statesman, Cao Cao, had 50,000 of them relocated from Wudu Commandery to live along the Wei River in the Guanzhong.
-Descendants of the Xiongnu such as the Lushuihu and Xiuchu also resided in the northwest.
+Descendants of the Xiongnu such as the Lushuihu and Xiutu also resided in the northwest.

 At the time, the Xianbei tribes of the northern steppe were migrating southward into the Chinese interior.
 Many of them were able to easily cross into and roam the Hexi Corridor, where one tribe, the Tufa, began asserting considerable influence within the region.
 Sometime between 256 and 263, the Cao Wei general, Deng Ai received the surrender of tens of thousands of Xianbei people from the Hexi, resettling them in the areas between Liang and Yong provinces.

 In 268, parts of northern China were hit by floods and droughts, and the minister, Fu Xuan feared that the tribes in the northwest –particularly the Xianbei– would rebel.
 He proposed that the Inspector of Qin province, Hu Lie be tasked in quelling a future revolt due to his reputation in the west.
 However, he was still concerned that even if Hu Lie defeated the rebels, they could easily escape to the commanderies of Anding or Wuwei (武威郡; in present-day Jingyuan County, Gansu), so he also suggested setting up a new commandery around Gaopingchuan (高平川; in present-day Guyuan, Ningxia), where settlers would be recruited and supplemented with corvée exemptions.
 The commandery, along with Anding and Wuwei, would be transferred to Qin under Hu Lie.
 Fu Xuan also suggested opening a new northbound passage to encourage migration and gradually strengthen their hold on the border.

 One minister, Chen Qian warned against appointing Hu Lie and another general, Qian Hong, as provincial inspectors.
 He argued that while the two were strong generals, they were both tactless and not suited to maintain order around the borders.
 However, his advice was ignored.